-Exercise, Sports and Play
+Exercise, sports and play

-Child should remain symptom-free when engaged in exercising, playing or sports.
+• Child should remain symptom-free when engaged in exercising, playing or sports.
 If child has symptoms (shortness of breath, coughing or wheezing) please contact the doctor.

-Dust Mites
+Dust mites

 - Dust Mites are tiny "bugs" that you cannot see.
 They exist in all homes and have nothing to do with a dirty house.
-They eat/consume organic dust that comes off our bodies, and so mainly are found in mattresses and pillows.
-Also found in carpet, furniture and stuffed toys. - Mattresses and pillows should be encased in a special allergy/dust mite cover. - Use pillows filled with synthetic filling no feathers. - Wash sheets and blankets once a week in the setting available to kill dust mites. - No stuffed toys in child's room, if possible.
+They eat/ consume organic dust that comes off our bodies, and so mainly are found in mattresses and pillows.
+Also found in carpet, furniture and stuffed toys. - Mattresses and pillows should be encased in a special allergy/ dust mite cover. - Use pillows filled with synthetic filling no feathers. - Dust with a damp cloth. - Wash sheets and blankets once a week in the setting available to kill dust mites. - No stuffed toys in child's room, if possible.
 If there are a few stuffed toys, keep them out of the bed and if possible, wash them regularly in HOT water and dry completely.